 Backed by Belgium – former rulers of Zaire – as well as by the CIA, Mobutu had snatched the presidency following a coup against the democratic socialist government of Patrice Lumumba in 1960.
 Mobuto’s brutal kleptocracy bled his country dry until his rule ended in 1997.

 Mobuto’s men warned the players that as far as the president was concerned, the team’s performance in Germany was a ‘national disgrace’.
 They were told to make sure they didn’t lose by more than three goals if they wanted to get back to Zaire in one piece.

 With the score at 3-0 to Brazil, and with five minutes still left on the clock, the motivations behind Ilunga’s illegal clearance were a mixture of the following: to waste time, to protest the treatment of his team, and to save his life and the lives of his teammates.
 In a further twist, Mwepu shouldn’t have even been on the pitch in the first place.

 During the game against Yugoslavia, Mwepu had kicked the referee.
 However, the referee got the players mixed up and ended up sending off another Zairean, N’Daye, instead.
 “The referees can’t tell us apart.
 And they don’t try to either.
 They only see our colour.
 My teammate said it was him, but the referee wouldn’t listen.
 I cried terribly at that injustice,” said N’Daye afterwards.

 Mwepu and his teammates lost the game but saved their skins.
 They were allowed to return home, but were treated with contempt by Zairean authorities for the rest of their lives.
 Some died in destitution.
 Others sought exile far from home.

-Joseph Mwepu Ilunga died last year in Kinshasa at the age of 66.
+Joseph Mwepu Ilunga died in May 2015 in Kinshasa at the age of 66.